DudeManBroFoSho/AtO_Mod_Act1AlternateOptimalPath/README.md

 # Act 1 Alternate Subzone

-This is an Across the Obelisk mod for Adventure Mode that adds a new subzone in Senenthia as an alternative to the “optimal” Hatch route.
+This is an Across the Obelisk mod for Adventure Mode that adds a new subzone in Senenthia as an alternative to the “optimal” Hatch route.

 ## Installation (fast - includes dependencies)